apache/directory-fortress-core/README-QUICKSTART-DOCKER-SLAPD.md

 cp slapd.properties.example slapd.properties
 ```

-* Seeds the fortress properties with defaults for openldap.
+ * Seeds the fortress properties with defaults for OpenLDAP usage.
  * [slapd.properties.example](slapd.properties.example) contains the default config for openldap docker image.
  * Learn how the fortress config subsystem works: [README-CONFIG](README-CONFIG.md).

 3. Run the maven install to build fortress and initialize config settings: